dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 function is identified by an integer used in a ``BPF_CALL`` instruction.
 The available helper functions may differ for each eBPF program type.

-Each helper function is implemented with a commonly shared function signature defined as:
+Conceptually, each helper function is implemented with a commonly shared function signature defined as:

   uint64_t function(uint64_t r1, uint64_t r2, uint64_t r3, uint64_t r4, uint64_t r5)

+In actuality, each helper function is defined as taking between 0 and 5 arguments, with the remaining registers being ignored.
+The definition of a helper function is responsible for specifying the type (e.g., integer, pointer, etc.) of the value returned, the number of arguments, and the type of each argument.

 Load and store instructions
 ===========================